Do I need Long Term Care Insurance?

 Daily Benefit - the amount of money you will receive from the insurance company on a daily basis for your care.
 You usually can select between $50 and $300 per day.
 Find out what the current cost of care is in your area and it will help you make the decision as to what daily benefit you want. (also see inflation protection below).

-Benefit Period – the length of time you will receive payments from the insurance company once you need care.
-You usually can select a specific number of years (2,3,4,5,6) or lifetime plans are also available.
-The average length of stay in a nursing home is 2 1/2 to 3 years.
-Note: A three year plan will be less expensive than a lifetime plan.
+Benefit Period - the length of time you will receive payments from the insurance company once you need care.
+You usually can select a specific number of years (ie: 2,3,4,5).
+A three year plan will be less expensive than a five year plan.

-Elimination Period (deductible) – the number of days that you will be responsible for paying for your care before the insurance begins to pay.
+Elimination Period (deductible) - the number of days that you will be responsible for paying for your care before the insurance begins to pay.
 This works like most insurance deductibles except it is stated in a number of days instead of dollars.
-Most plans have a variety of options like 0 days, 20 days, 60 days, or 100 days.
+Most plans have options like 90 days or 180 days.
 Be sure to check if this deductible is once in a lifetime or if it can repeat.

-Inflation Protection – this ties back to your daily benefit and allows it to grow on an annual basis to help keep your plan in step with inflation.
+Inflation Protection - this ties back to your daily benefit and allows it to grow on an annual basis to help keep your plan in step with inflation.
 It is built into your original premium and therefore will increase your annual premium.
-You may have choices of 5% simple or 5% compounded.
-You do not have to add this to your plan – but it is certainly recommended if you are under age 80.
+You do not have to add this to your plan - but it is certainly recommended if you are under age 80.

 Nonforfeiture - this option provides some form of paid-up benefit if the policy should lapse.
 This option increases your base premium.